josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 Hate is closer to love than apathy, so if you hate what I say, I don't mind you communicating that to me.
 In some ways, it's an honor.
 I am apathetic about none of this.
 What I hate is motivated by love for that which has been polluted and degraded by inhumane thoughts and actions.

 I've been shunned[^shun] by some, and I have withdrawn from others.
 Here's no more or less than an explanation, mixed with a defense.
-Say what you will about me, but "Josh has not given thought and intellectual brain-sweat to his life" will not be accepted.
+Say what you will about me, but "Josh has not given thought or intellectual brain-sweat to his life" will not be accepted.

 [^shun]:
     shun (definition): _persistently avoid, ignore, or reject (someone or something) through antipathy or caution._ Where shunning exists, it's a form of punishment that a group can apply to individuals.
 I was naïve and well-intentioned, earlier on in my "journey" out of evangelicalism, and kept expecting other evangelicals to engage seriously with me, and got met with shunning.
 "Don't say that!"
 "Don't think that!"
 "You can't be serious!"
 "You might be right, but I don't think others will want to hear about it."
 "Does that really matter?"